-Selai Telecom is mobile telecom operator that purchase a 4G license for $200 million in 2014 which is valid for a 10-year period for a small annual fee.
-The company expected that the license will generate revenues of $50 million per year for the next 8 years.
-However, after the first year of operations, the market reception of the new technology is not very encouraging, and the company is forced to revise its estimate of annual cash flows down to $30 million per annum.
-Further, due to rapid advancement in the technology standards, it now expects new technology to take over in 5 years thereby eliminating any economic benefits from the 4G license.
+Selai Telecom is a mobile telecom operator that purchased a 4G license for $200 million in 20Y4 which is valid for a 10-year period for a small annual fee.
+Then it expected that the license will generate revenues of $50 million per year for the next 8 years.
+However, after the first year of operations, the market reception of the new technology proved not to be that encouraging, and the company was forced to revise its estimate of annual cash flows down to $30 million per annum.
+Further, due to rapid advancement in the technology standards, it now expects the existing technology to be replaced by new technology in 5 years thereby eliminating any economic benefits from the 4G license accruing after 5 years.

 The decline in market performance and the technological advancement are an indication of impairment necessitating an impairment review.